Recommended Event Propagation module

 }

-Then at any time the parent controller can put an event to the child channel:
+At any time, the parent controller can send an event to the child's channel:

 eventLink.Chan() <- receivedEvent

-method of the child controller receives the event from the channel, handles or ignores it and redraws the child state in its or any other window.
-The eventlink.App
+On the child side, the long-running Action method receives events from the channel, handles or ignores them, and redraws the child state in its own or any other window.
+The eventlink.App interface provides access to events, child-window creation, etc.

 var appFramer eventlink.AppFramer = eventlink.MainApp(application)